OxygenCobalt/Auxio/info/ARCHITECTURE.md

 #### Data objects
 Auxio represents data in multiple ways.

-`BaseModel` is the base class for most music and UI data in Auxio, with a single ID field meant to mark it as unique.
+`Item` is the base class for most music and UI data in Auxio, with a single ID field meant to mark it as unique.

 It has the following implementations:
-- `Music` is a `BaseModel` that represents music.
+- `Music` is a `Item` that represents music.
 It adds a `name` field that represents the raw name of the music (from `MediaStore`).
 - `MusicParent` is a type of `Music` that contains children.
 It adds a `resolveName` field that converts the raw `MediaStore` name to a name that can be used in UIs.
 - `Header` and `ActionHeader` are UI data objects that represent a header item. `Header` corresponds to a simple header with no action,